JoVink82/FS25_realSilo/README.md

 - Use the Transfer function to move grain between compartments at an adjustable speed.
 - Silo extensions are supported and appear as extra compartments in the same menu, these can also be configured.
 - In multiplayer only the admin (logged in via the multiplayer menu) can change the silo settings.
 Other players can use the silo normally and view the compartment overview.

+for modders that want to intergrate it in there silo mod follow this link https://github.com/JoVink82/FS25_realSilo/blob/main/README_modders.md